 The Braai Block is our flagship board.
-It comes in two different woods, Sapele and Afromesia.
+Made from Sapele African hardwood, this board is designed to last!
 Like all our other wooden boards, the Braai Block does not have any glue or joints!
 These boards are handcrafted from specially-selected planks and have extra-large grooves with purpose.

 About the wood: Sapele